ez80/84-CE-Documentation/tutorial/numbers.rst

 We'll be using these concepts very frequently, so make sure you have mastered them before moving on to the next tutorial.

-*In the next tutorial, we'll be learning about how information is stored on your calculator.*
+*In the next tutorial we'll be learning about how information is stored on your calculator.*